-Pixel-perfect screen recording for Mac.
+Pixel-perfect screen recording for Mac & Linux.

 Built with Rust.
-Powered by Apple Silicon.
+Powered by native APIs.

 Zero-copy · pure Rust · one shot